jordan-huitema/Subnet-Scanner/README.md

 # Subnet-Scanner
+I have a lot of services on my home network now, each with their own management page.

-Scan a subnet and show links to all hosted sites
+This sites purpose is to scan a set subnet range (or spesific address list) and create links to all sites on one page